ikramagic/Scrapping_Project/README.md

-An application of a gem called Nokogi for Ruby 3.2.2.
+An application of a gem called Nokogiri for Ruby 3.2.2.
 Scrapping real-time crypto values, and email contact details from town halls.